 (1) The present Huxley Building is a rather gruesome concrete monstrosity.
 The original edifice—now the Henry Cole Wing at the V&A Museum—is much more impressive.

 For more on Huxley (I fear I have done him a disservice in this very brief sketch), check out Albert Ashforth’s Thomas Henry Huxley (Twayne Publisher’s Inc, New York, 1969).
 It’s an easy read at only 162 pages.
-However, having tasted the aperitif, I am definitely tempted by Adrian Desmond’s two-volume opus, Huxley: From Devil’s Disciple to Evolution’s High Priest (available from Amazon), based solely on my enjoyment of his biography of Darwin (co-authored with James Moore).
+However, having tasted the aperitif, I am definitely tempted by Adrian Desmond’s Huxley: From Devil’s Disciple to Evolution’s High Priest (available from Amazon), based solely on my enjoyment of his biography of Darwin (co-authored with James Moore).